What is the CyberKnife® System?

 Conventional radiotherapy delivers radiation to both the tumour and surrounding healthy tissue, this is necessary as tumour movement cannot be monitored during treatment delivery.
 Because of this, the risk of damage to normal healthy tissue is increased, in addition to the likelihood of side-effects following radiotherapy.

-CyberKnife® is a radiosurgery system which is designed to deliver radiation with extreme accuracy by tracking the tumour throughout treatment.
+CyberKnife® is a radiosurgery system that is designed to deliver radiation with extreme accuracy by tracking the tumour throughout treatment.
 This allows higher doses of radiation to be delivered, reduces the radiation delivered to normal healthy tissue and the side effects experienced by the patient.
 Treatment is also routinely delivered within 1-5 treatments, as opposed to several weeks with conventional radiotherapy.

 Are there any side effects from CyberKnife® treatment?

 The side effects experienced will vary depending on the site treated and the dose prescribed.
 You will be given an information leaflet detailing the possible side effects specifically for your treatment.
 In addition, all side effects will be explained by your clinical oncologist before you give your consent for your treatment.

 Typical side effects include skin reactions and tiredness.
 Your skin may become red, dry and itchy, this typically occurs once you have completed your treatment and may continue for a few weeks after you have completed you radiotherapy.
 You may also feel tired and/or lethargic during and after your treatment.
 This is completely normal and may last for several weeks, it is important that you rest as you feel necessary.
 Throughout your treatment you will be reviewed by our CyberKnife® radiographers.